 St. Joseph Parish continued to grow and serve Catholic families in the Cuyahoga Falls, Stow, Munroe Falls, and Tallmadge areas.
 There were so many Catholics that new parishes sprung up in the area served by St. Joseph including Our Lady of Victory in Tallmadge in 1944, Holy Family in Stow in 1946, Immaculate Heart of Mary in Cuyahoga Falls in 1952, and in 1962 the establishment of St. Eugene Parish.

-St. Joseph continues to serve our Roman Catholic Community.
-We are a vibrant, traditional, Roman Catholic Parish with an Elementary School.
+St. Joseph continues to serve our Roman Catholic Community as a vibrant, traditional, Roman Catholic Parish.
 May St. Joseph continue to guide and lead us as we continue our mission.